illusorier/123/DOM/Node.md

 Properties other than *width* and *height* are relative to the top-left of the viewport.

+#### Element.scrollTop

+The `Element.scrollTop` property gets or sets the number of pixels that an element's content is scrolled vertically.

 ### HTMLElement

 The `HTMLElement` interface represents any HTML element.